Bismut-Cheeger eta form and higher spectral flow: Introduction

 \

 Now we introduce the adiabatic limit formula of eta invariants established by Bismut-Cheeger \cite{BC89} and Dai \cite{Dai91}.
 Let $\pi:W\to B$ be a submersion of two closed manifolds with fiber $X$.
 Let $TX:=\ker (\pi_*:TW\to TB)$ be the relative tangent bundle.
 Let $T^HW$ be a horizontal subbundle of $TW$ such that $TW=T^HW\oplus TX$.
-Let $g^{TX}$ be a Riemannian metric on $TX$.
-Let $\nabla^{TX}$ be the connection defined in (\ref{eq:1.01}).
+Let $g^{TX}$ be a metric on $TX$.
+Let $\nabla^{TX}$ be the connection on $TX$ associated with $(T^HW, g^{TX})$ defined in (\ref{eq:1.01}).
 Assume that $TX$ has a spin structure.
 Let $\ul{E}$ be a geometric triple over $W$.
-Let $D_X^E$ be the fiberwise Dirac operator (\ref{eq:1.02}). \textbf{Assume that $\ker D_X^E$ forms a vector bundle}.
+Let $D_X^E$ be the fiberwise Dirac operator (see (\ref{eq:1.02})).
+Assume that $\ker D_X^E$ forms a vector bundle over $B$.
 Under this assumption, the Bismut-Cheeger eta form $\tilde{\eta}^{BC} (\pi,E)\in \Omega^*(B)$ (non-equivariant version of Definition \ref{defn:1.01}) is well-defined.
-Moreover, by \cite[(0.6)]{BC89}, \cite[(0.2)]{Dai91},
+Moreover, by \cite[(0.6)]{BC89} and \cite[(0.2)]{Dai91},

 Here $\nabla^{\ker}$ is the connection on the vector bundle $\ker D_X^E$ defined in (\ref{eq:1.03}).
 Let $g^{TB}$ be a Riemannian metric on $TB$.
 Assume that $B$ is spin.
 Then $W$ is also spin.
 For $t>0$, let $g_t^{TW}:=g^{TX}\oplus t^{-2}\pi^*g^{TB}$, which is a Riemannian metric on $TW$.
 Let $D_{W,t}^E$ be the Dirac operator associated with $(g_t^{TW}, \nabla^E)$.
-The following theorem, called adiabatic limit formula, was established by Bismut and Cheeger in \cite{BC89} when $D_X^E$ is invertible and later extended to the case that $\ker D_X^E$ forms a vector bundle \cite{Dai91}.
+The following theorem, called the adiabatic limit formula, was established by Bismut and Cheeger in \cite{BC89} when $D_X^E$ is invertible and later extended to the case that $\ker D_X^E$ forms a vector bundle \cite{Dai91}.
 See also \cite[(54)]{Lo94} and \cite[Theorem 2.5]{Zh94} for some discussions and applications.

 \begin{thm} \cite{BC89,Dai91} If $\dim W$ is odd,

 \end{thm}

 Remark that if $B$ is a point and $\dim X$ is odd,